 The Walworth County 4-H Youth Development program is pleased to offer fun, hands-on, science-based enrichment labs that are intended to complement your existing classroom activities.

 You can read about the opportunities in this brochure.
-Then, call 262-741-4959 or email deborah.moser@ces.uwex.edu (unless otherwise noted) if you'd like to schedule.
+Then, call 262-741-4959 or email deborah.harris@wisc.edu (unless otherwise noted) if you'd like to schedule.
 Please have two or three dates in mind when you call/email, and if multiple classrooms in your building are interested in the same program, please try to coordinate your schedules if it's feasible.
-Programs will be scheduled on a first call, first reserve basis.
-Once your dates are confirmed by phone/ email, complete the 2019 4-H Science Lab Registration Form and mail, email, or fax it in.
+Programs will be scheduled on a first call, first reserve basis through December, 2020.

+Once your dates are confirmed by phone/ email, complete the 2020 4-H Science Lab Registration Form and mail, email, or fax it in.
 YOU WILL BE BILLED FOR THE REGISTRATION FEES AS SOON AS YOUR REGISTRATION FORM IS TURNED IN.
 Please do not send money until you have received the bill.

 Only a limited number of programs can be scheduled overall due to staff availability.
 If you have questions, just ask!

+Sincerely,

+Devoie Harris

+Debbie Harris

-Sincerely, Autie Burtman Debbie Burkman 4-H Youth Development Educator Associate Professor, Dept. of Youth Development deborah.moser@ces.uwex.edu UW-Extension Walworth County 100 W. Walworth Street, POB 1001 Elkhorn, WI 53121 FAX: 262-741-4955 Eggsploring Incubation Grades K-12 Program Dates: April 23 - May 17 for chicks
+4-H Youth Development Educator Associate Professor, Department of Extension deborah.harris@wisc.edu Walworth County Extension 100 W. Walworth Street, POB 1001 Elkhorn, WI 53121

+Eggsploring Incubation

+Grades K-12

+'20 Program Dates: April 14 - May 8 for

+chicks